Seal workers

 Environment variables

-Ensure that workers have access to the following environment variables when they run.
+Ensure that workers can access the following environment variables when they run.
 These are similar to those used by the Miner daemon (explained in the setup guide):

 # MINER_API_INFO as obtained before